JamesRandall/FunctionMonkey/docfx/faq.md

 I'm still investigating this but there looks to be a bug in the cold start behaviour in Azure.
 The logs show the proxies are not always routed on to Functions and instead the funciton host looks for physical files.
 I have a GitHub issue raised which hopefully will help me gain more insight.

-## I get the error "Error processing configuration of Function Proxies"

-There used to be a requirement for a variable called ProxyPrefix which if missed would generate this error.
-Its no longer required so if you update to the latest version of the package that should resolve things.

 ## Are Pull Requests welcome?

 Heck yes.
 But if you're planning a major piece of work probably makes sense to have a conversation first.
 I'd hate to have folks waste their time.